Security & Governance

 Every AI teammate is backed by a role configuration that includes explicit capabilities and guardrails.
 These are enforced in code by the GuardrailEnforcer service:

-• • Pre-execution checks for blocked actions, required approvals, and autonomy level
+• • Pre-execution checks for blocked actions and required approvals

 • • Cost and iteration limits with hard stops when budgets are exhausted